up2014075/BIG_DATA/Main_CW_folder/README.md

 ## <u><p align=center>**First ML Pipeline Model**</u>

-To have a relatively accurate model; a basic model, that at least functions, had to be established first.
+To understand how the model works; a basic model, that at least functions, had to be established first.

 #### **Overall code:**